LF-DevOps-Intern/6_1_elk_stack-Rabindra20/README.md

      server1 => install and configure kibana and elasticsearch with basic username and password authentication server2 => install and configure metricbeat.

-   Collect metric from following sources in server1 and send them to elasticsearch.
+B.   Collect metric from following sources in server1 and send them to elasticsearch.
 Store them in an index named "server1-metrics".
     a.
 Memory usage
     b.
 Disk usage
     c.
 Load average